swissmanu/mse-pa1-experiment/README.md

 # Controlled Experiment "Validate Debugging Techniques"

 > This repository is part of my master's study research regarding "Debugging of RxJS-based Frontend Web Applications".
-It contains the source code for two problems used during the controlled experiment to validate the debugging techniques software engineers apply when debugging RxJS-based programs.
+It contains the source code for two problems used during the observational study to validate the debugging techniques software engineers apply when debugging RxJS-based programs.

 ## Commands